A

 Cued Speech

-Cued Speech is a visual communication system that uses hand shapes, facial expressions, and body language to represent the sounds of spoken language.
-It is
+What is Cued Speech?
+Cued Speech is a visual communication system that uses hand shapes, facial expressions, and body language to represent the sounds of

 Read More »